-The consolidated financial statements of the Company and its subsidiary companies for the year ended December 31, 2021 have been audited by the Company's auditor, PricewaterhouseCoopers, in accordance with accounting principles generally accepted in the U.S. The unqualified auditor's report is set out on pages 39 to 42 of this Announcement.
-The consolidated financial statements of the Company and its subsidiary companies for the year ended December 31, 2021 have also been reviewed by the Audit Committee of the Company.
+The consolidated financial statements of the Company and its subsidiary companies for the year ended December 31, 2021 have been audited by the Company's auditor, PricewaterhouseCoopers, in accordance with accounting principles generally accepted in the U.S. The consolidated financial statements of the Company and its subsidiary companies for the year ended December 31, 2021 have also been reviewed by the Audit Committee of the Company.